Find flights

 Lion Seat

-Functionally speaking, I consider Row 3 seats to be the same as Lion Comfort Seats, even though they have slightly less legroom.
+In practice, I consider Row 3 seats to be the same as Lion Comfort Seats, even though they have slightly less legroom.

-Exit Rows
+Exit rows

 If you don’t purchase a Lion Comfort Seat or Lion Seat, ask airline staff at the airport if you can sit in the exit row.
 Note that unlike US airlines, Thai Lion Air is very strict about prohibiting under seat stowage of luggage if you’re seated in the exit row.